WLCY: Longo's Luckyland: WLCY and "Lucky 106.3"

-John Longo, who started as a disc jockey in 1959, purchased WNQQ for $485,000 in November 1989, ten months following his purchase of WCNS-AM in Latrobe.
-Signing an agreement with the former Drake Chenault Radio Network (now Jones Radio Network), the station was rebranded under the call letters WLCY-FM (once assigned to an AM-FM-TV combination in Tampa, Florida), revamping its soft adult contemporary format under the nickname "Lucky 106.3," conceived by Longo while showering one morning and prompting a derisive slogan among long-time staffers, "We used to think 'Wink' stinks... but now we're sure, 'Lucky' sucks."
+Latrobe-based Longo Media Group purchased the station in November 1989.
+It was rebranded under the call letters WLCY-FM (once assigned to an AM-FM-TV combination in Tampa, Florida), revamping its soft adult contemporary format under the nickname "Lucky 106.3".
 After a three-year hiatus and a stint at WPXZ McIntire would return to the station in a part-time role in 1989, with G.V.
 Rapp coming on as program director.
 Tony Michaels maintained his role hosting "Jukebox Saturday Night," having inherited it from McIntire's successor, Dave Justin.

-Consolidating the business offices of the station with those of WCNS in Latrobe, Longo would conduct an interior renovation in 1990, moving the on-air studio into a front extension of the building, which was known affectionately as "The House."
-This move would be beneficial in several respects but also would provide on-air staff with moments of hilarity, such as when errant golf shots from a nearby course would strike screened-in studio windows during broadcasts.
+Consolidating the business offices of the station with those of WCNS in Latrobe, owner John Longo would conduct an interior renovation in 1990, moving the on-air studio into a front extension of the building.
 As part of the Pennsylvania Department of Transportation's Route 22/119 widening project, the building which had housed the station since its debut would be demolished in 2001.
 WLCY's on-air operations would be moved to Latrobe to complete its consolidation with WCNS, but a small sales office nonetheless was maintained in Blairsville.

 Sale to Renda Broadcasting

-Longo decided to sell the station in 2002 to Pittsburgh-based Renda Broadcasting Corporation for $900,000, following an LMA of almost two years.
+Longo sold the station in 2002 to Pittsburgh-based Renda Broadcasting Corporation for $900,000, following an LMA of almost two years.

 In need of additional studio space to accommodate four radio stations (WDAD, WCCS, WLCY, WQMU), Renda Broadcasting acquired the former Gatti Pharmacy building at the corner of 9th and Philadelphia Streets in downtown Indiana, where the four stations and its business operations occupy the first and second floors.
 As the format of the station was in many ways identical to those of the other stations in this new four station cluster, WLCY's format was changed to country music shortly after the acquisition.
 The station competes with WFGI-FM by playing today's best country highlighted by throwback country hits.
 On-Air talent includes Andy Hart with the rest of Cat Country's music automated.